|

 it and start telling your friends and potential friends about it - you'll

 see that things start happening by themselves.
+What are some of the zines you admire?
+I

 guess that's different for each of us again.
+Could

 you please describe a little bit the grrrl zine community in your country?